 This growth in job uncertainty will see changes in society that we remain unprepared for.
 It changes the nature of the social compact with which we are all familiar.
 In the recent past one obtained a permanent job, borrowed money to buy a house, educated your kids and life was good.
 Now in the more precarious gig economy, loans for housing or cars will be difficult to come by, and home prices in east coast Australia remain stubbornly high.
 At the same time, conservative governments are focused on austerity and are seeking to cut costs on welfare payments and to make welfare more difficult to obtain.
 In Australia, under the conservative government, this seems to be following the trajectory of the UK Conservative policy, and it will likely have the similar consequences as the rules get increasingly tight.

-This lack of permanency in the job market will likely drive a growth in populist politics, empowering people to vote against the major parties in Australia.
+This lack of permanency in the job market will likely drive a growth in populist politics, empowering people to vote against the major parties in Australia and overseas.
 This phenomenon will be similar to what happened in the UK with Brexit and US with Trump, and it means that we face continued growth in minor parties in the Senate and possibly even in the House.

 It is fast approaching the time for nations to consider new policy options, such as the idea of a universal basic income.
 But I do not think that conservative governments will support such a notion.
 And therefore we are in for interesting times as the old social compact disintegrates and the world of work changes forever.